Without leads, your business will most assuredly fail.

 Leads are the qualified prospects who can become customers and ambassadors of your brand, if you play your cards right.
 Sure, a firm may have several important goals, but 66% of organizational goals focus on lead generation.

-Marketers, particularly B2C marketers, rely on several channels to drive leads to their businesses.
+Marketers, particularly B2C marketers, rely on several channels to drive leads to their businesses and boost their conversion rate.

 But often, these channels don’t yield results that they can bank on.
 If you’ve spent a lot of time creating content, hoping to attract the right leads, but you still aren’t getting results, it can be discouraging.
 But hear this: you’re not alone.